meena-erian/unicom/README.md

 # Django Unicom

-**Unified communication layer for Django** — easily integrate Telegram bots, WhatsApp, and Email with a consistent API across all platforms.
+**Unified communication layer for Django** — easily integrate Telegram bots, WhatsApp bots, and Email bots with a consistent API across all platforms.

 ---